kaliber-scala/scala-mailer/README.md

 Note: this release is not yet stable.

-Amazon Simple Email Service (SES) module for Play 2.1
+Scala mailer module for Play 2.1
 =====================================================

-Allows you to send email using Amazon SES SMTP
+Scala wrapper around java mail which allows you to send emails.
+The default configuration options exposed in Configuration work using  Amazon SES SMTP

 Installation
 ------------